LaserWeb/deprecated-LaserWeb1/README.md

 ## About

-LaserWeb is a fully function Laser Cutter Controller which runs over http.
-Multiple serial devices can be connected to control multiple machines. m
+LaserWeb is a fully functional Laser Cutter Controller which runs over http.
+Multiple serial devices can be connected to control multiple machines.

 If you would like to help with paying the prototyping costs, you can shoot me a donation on Paypal if you wish: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=45DXEXK9LJSWU